 St. Louis Center residents have the opportunity to participate in various activities in conjunction with the Chelsea Wellness Center and to bowl with fellow Saturday Morning Challengers at Belmark Lanes in Ann Arbor.
 Residents also may attend Special Olympics annually.

-Ballet Chelsea offers Move and Groove classes for residents in the Day Program during the week.
-Several residents go to Ballet Chelsea on Fridays for Adaptive Dance.
+Ballet Chelsea offers Move and Groove classes on campus for residents in the Day Program during the week.
+Several residents go off campus to Ballet Chelsea on Fridays for Adaptive Dance.

 Festivals and Special Events

 The residents’ lives are made richer by regular outings to local and regional sporting events, festivals, and other special activities such as the Hometown Holidays Parade, Sounds and Sights, and other seasonal community events.

 St. Louis Center residents volunteer at numerous community events such as the Chelsea Community Fair, the Heart and Sole race, Chelsea High School football games, Faith-in-Action, Meals on Wheels, Goodwill, St. Joseph Mercy Chelsea, the Chelsea Summer Fest, and the Grass Lake Sanctuary.

 Kiwanis Clubs from the area made their mark on campus when they facilitated the charter of the St. Louis Center Aktion Club.
 This organization has led to leadership opportunities for the residents and a chance for them to give back to the communities that have been so generous to them.

 Through their involvement with the Kiwanis Aktion Club, residents of St. Louis Center are developing their leadership and social skills by identifying, organizing, and carrying-out charitable projects at the local level.